 When buying a cotton mask, look for a tight-weave, 100 percent cotton, Caravanos suggests.
 “If it is not tightly woven, viral particles can escape,” he says.
 “You want at least two layers because presumably with two layers any particle that gets through the first will be caught by the second.”

 The fit of any face covering matters, he says.
 “It should be tight against your month with a chin curve at the bottom to prevent things from getting out.”
-Learn these tips for wearing a face mask in hot weather, too.
+It’s also why face shields don’t stop coronavirus as effectively as masks.

 Cotton masks don’t always have nose clips that secure the covering around your nose, and this can be a detriment, he says.
 “It can slip down and when you exhale or inhale, and the particles can escape.”
 This is why most public service announcements stress that your face mask should cover your mouth and nose to be maximally effective.

 “It isn’t just coughing or sneezing that spreads viral droplets; it’s also breathing, so if your nose isn’t well covered, you are basically exhaling these fine droplets,” says Manhar Dhanak, PhD, chair of engineering and science at Florida Atlantic University in Boca Raton.

 A face covering should block all exit routes so the only way out is through the material that’s covering your mouth and nose.

 The World Health Organization (WHO) says fabric masks should consist of three layers, including:

 - An inner layer of absorbent material such as cotton